Dolphiq/craft3-forms/README.md

 You can enable the plugin to send an email to the form owner and to the person who filled in the form.
 To do this you can create two files:

-1. `contactMailOwner.php` This file contains the email that will be send to the owner of the form, thats you.
+1. `contactMailOwner.php` This file contains the email that will be send to the owner of the form.

     You can use the `$model` variable to get attributes from the filled in form.